 Funder: National Institutes of Health

-Summary: Supports recruitment sites for enrolling participants with acute kidney injury or chronic kidney disease into a longitudinal cohort study involving research kidney biopsies.
+Summary: Supports recruitment sites to enroll individuals with acute and/or chronic kidney diseases into a longitudinal biopsy cohort for precision medicine research.